blackchoey/IKEv2-setup/README.md

 ## What?

 A Bash script that takes Ubuntu Server 17.10 (and probably also 17.04 or 16.10, but these are no longer tested) from clean install to production-ready IKEv2 VPN with strongSwan.
 Comments and pull requests welcome.
+This is a modified version which removes unnecessary configuration from my perspective.
+Special thanks to jawj's work.

 ### VPN server